usc-isi-i2/kgtk/docs/transform/calc.md

   --overwrite [True|False]
                         If true, overwrite non-empty values in the result column(s).
-If false, do not overwrite non-empty values in the result column(s).
-Only certain operations support --overwrite False. (default=True).
+If false, do not overwrite non-empty values in the result column(s). --overwrite=False may be used with the following operations: ['copy', 'set']
+                        (default=True).
   --to-string [True|False]
                         If true, ensure that the result is a string.
-If false, the result might be a symbol or some other type.
-Only certain operations support --to-string.
+If false, the result might be a symbol or some other type. --to- string=True may be used with the following operations:
+                        ['substring'] (default=False).
+  --group-by [COLUMN_NAME [COLUMN_NAME ...]]
+                        The list of group-by column names, optionally containing '..' for column ranges and '...' for column names not explicitly mentioned. --group-by may be used with the following operations: ['average', 'min',
+                        'max', 'sum'].
+At the present time, --group-by requires --presorted.
+  --presorted [True|False]
+                        If true, the input file is presorted for --group-by.
                         (default=False).

   -v [optional True|False], --verbose [optional True|False]